-In the early 1900's, the supply hub for the county was the City of Edmonton, eighty miles southeast.
-As the area developed, supply hubs popped up in Morinville, Sangudo, and Onoway.
+In the early 1900's, the supply hub for the area was the City of Edmonton, eighty miles southeast.
+As the area developed, supply hubs opened in Morinville, Sangudo, and Onoway.
 In 1927, the Northern Alberta Railway built the Pembina Valley Railway to Barrhead.
-The area was heavily timbered and numerous sawmill operations were established.
-The county struggled with establishing roads to serve all this industrial activity.
+The area was heavily timbered, and numerous sawmill operations were subsequently established.
+The County struggled with establishing roads to serve the sudden influx of industrial activity.

-Division One: W.R.S.
+- Division One: W.R.S.
 Wilson

-Division Two: E.N.
+- Division Two: E.N.
 Enders

-Division Three: WM.
+- Division Three: WM.
 Olthius

-Division Four: George Schultz
+- Division Four: George Schultz (Reeve)

-Division Five: Claude McKay.
+- Division Five: Claude McKay

 The municipality applied for permission to form a County in 1958, and took over School Division operations.
 At this time, seven divisions were formed (as it stands today).